-Several GraFit Item windows are built from a tabbed dialog box that allows various settings to be entered.
-The Linear Fit, Non-linear Fit, Equation and Transformation definition items are all built in this way.
-In each case, the settings in the window can be displayed using the File | Print Preview command, and printed by the File | Print command.
+Many GraFit Item windows are built from a tabbed dialog box that allows various settings to be entered.
+The Linear Fit, Non-linear Fit, Equation, Hard-coded Equation and Transformation definition items are all built in this way.
+In each case, the settings in the window can be displayed using the File > Print > Print Preview command36, and printed by the File > Print command.
 Each of these item windows includes a Fonts and an Indents pane that control the way the information is displayed when printing.